Rettgp/cpp-code-actions/README.md

-# c---code-actions README
+# cpp-code-actions README

-This is the README for your extension "c---code-actions".
+This is the README for your extension "cpp-code-actions".
 After writing up a brief description, we recommend including the following sections.

 ## Features